Skip to main content

 2. The backup server must be able to resolve short names and connect to source and target vCenters.

-3. The target FSx for ONTAP datastore must have enough free space to store VMDKs of replicated VMs
+3. The target FSx ONTAP datastore must have enough free space to store VMDKs of replicated VMs

 For additional information, refer to "Considerations and Limitations” covered here.